Search

 Bolivia Tours

-Located in the very heart of South America, join a Bolivia adventure tour to discover its extremely varied, rugged landscapes and diverse climates.
-Named after Simón Bolívar, The Liberator, our Bolivia adventure tours allow you to see some of the world’s tallest mountains, highest cities and broadest (and most surreal) salt flats.
+Located in the very heart of South America, Bolivia has a highly varied, rugged landscape and diverse climates.
+Named after Simón Bolívar, Bolivia is home to some of the world’s tallest mountains, highest cities and broadest (and most surreal) salt flats.
+The country is landlocked and sits between Peru, Brazil, Paraguay, Argentina, and Chile, but its natural resources and beauty shine above many more affluent neighbours.

-One of Bolivia’s best surprises is the country’s fascinating ethnic diversity – about 60% of the population claims aboriginal heritage, including Aymará, Quechua and Guaraní peoples among 30 known indigenous groups.
-Bordered by Peru, Brazil, Paraguay, Argentina and Chile, Bolivia is landlocked between much richer neighbours but its natural resources and natural beauty shine above many of them.
+One of Bolivia’s best surprises is its fascinating ethnic diversity—about 60% of the population claims aboriginal heritage.
+The Aymará, Quechua, and Guaraní peoples are among 30 known indigenous groups.

 Bolivia Travel Guide

 In Bolivia, adventure is around every corner.
-From the creepily named ‘Death Valley’ to the glaring harsh expanse of the world’s largest salt flats, there is something about Bolivia you just can’t quite get anywhere else.
-Less visited than its more popular neighbours, it remains an inexpensive South American destination and despite colonialism taking its toll it has the largest indigenous population in South America with over 60% of the population of indigenous descent.
-It is also boasts a diverse natural landscape encompassing everything from soaring snowy peaks, high plateaus, dense jungle to vivid volcanic views.
-This colourful combination of vibrant culture and varied scenery make it an interesting, intriguing destination.
+Bolivia is unique from ‘Death Valley’ to the glaring harsh expanse of the world’s most extensive salt flats.
+Less visited than its more popular neighbours, it remains an inexpensive South American destination.
+Bolivia has the largest indigenous population in South America, with over 60% of the population identifying as of indigenous descent.
+It also boasts a diverse natural landscape encompassing everything from soaring snowy peaks to vivid volcanic views.
+This colourful combination of vibrant culture and varied scenery makes it an interesting, intriguing destination.

 Money

-US dollars are the easiest currency to exchange and it is recommended to carry some US dollar cash with you in crisp, clean bills.
-Be aware that US$100 bills in the CB-B2 series and US$50 bills of the AB-B2 series will not be accepted.
+US dollars are the easiest currency to exchange.
+It is helpful to carry some clean and crisp US dollar cash with you.
 ATMs are available in reasonable sized towns and cities and accept major international cards such as Mastercard and Visa.
-They are not always reliable, so it is best to carry your travel funds in a mixture of cards and cash.
+They are unreliable, so carrying your travel funds in a mixture of cards and cash is best.

 Major Cities and Towns in Bolivia